c0ded00d1e12/ecen224/_labs/getting-started.md

 ---

 ## GitHub Classroom
-Use the GitHub Classroom link posted in the Slack channel for the lab to accept the assignment.
+Use the GitHub Classroom link posted in the Learning Suite for the lab to accept the assignment.

 ## Objectives